Search This Blog

 In a previous study, published in Nature Genetics, Kintner and Stubbs identified a protein, FoxJ1, that promoted the formation of a single moving cilium.
 What remained unclear is how certain cells activate FoxJ1 in a way that leads to the formation of hundreds of motile cilia per cell.

-Kintner notes that patients with respiratory diseases such as chronic asthma, emphysema and cystic fibrosis often suffer from lung infections, which may result from damage to the ciliated cells that move protective mucus out of the airways.
-In the future, stem cell therapies might replace those damage cells with new ciliated cells, but first scientists need to know how to guide stem cells along a pathway into multiciliate cells.
+Kintner notes that patients with respiratory diseases such as chronic asthma, emphysema, and cystic fibrosis often suffer from lung infections, which may result from damage to the ciliated cells that move protective mucus out of the airways.
+In the future, stem cell therapies might replace those damaged cells with new ciliated cells, but first scientists need to know how to guide stem cells along a pathway into multiciliate cells.

 Provided by Salk Institute